Kathy Keller: Marriage to Tim Keller, career, and founding Redeemer

 In 1975 she received a Master of Theological Studies (M.T.S.) summa cum laude from Gordon Conwell Theological Seminary in Massachusetts which she attended with her future husband, Tim Keller.
-They were first introduced through Kathy's sister, Susan, who was Bucknell classmate of Tim, and they married shortly before graduation in January 1975 at Crossroads Presbyterian Church in Monroeville.
+They were first introduced through Kathy's sister, Susan, who was a Bucknell classmate of Tim, and they married shortly before graduation in January 1975 at Crossroads Presbyterian Church in Monroeville.
 The Kellers helped lead a Presbyterian church in Hopewell, Virginia before moving to Philadelphia where Kathy Keller served as an editor at Great Commission Publications, and her husband taught at Westminster Theological Seminary.
 In 1989 Tim Keller founded Redeemer Presbyterian Church in New York City, a Presbyterian Church in America (PCA) congregation, which became one of the most influential churches in America.
 Kathy served in various roles at Redeemer including on the Communication Committee and assistant director of Communication and Media and the editor at Redeemer.
 She has three adult sons.